subway-js/subway/README.md

 ### Micro-frontends

-Check the [micro-frontends example](https://github.com/subway-js/subway/tree/master/examples/micro-frontends) for the full code.
+Check the [micro-frontends example](https://github.com/subway-js/subway/tree/master/examples/micro-frontends) for the full code or [subway-react-ecommerce-microfrontends](https://github.com/subway-js/subway-react-ecommerce-microfrontends) for microfrontends with SubwayJS and React.

 Subway comes with two utility functions to setup your micro-frontends.